libavg/libavg/sphinxdoc/player.rst

             Returns the offscreen canvas with the :py:attr:`id` given.

-        .. py:method:: getDPI() -> dpi

-            Returns the number of dots per inch of the primary display as a :py:class:`Point2D`.

         .. py:method:: getEffectiveFramerate() -> float

             Returns the framerate that the player is actually achieving.
 The